 Where to Stay in Zakopane Poland

 Ultra Luxury – Aries Hotel & SPA – This high end hotel is every ski fanatic or hiker’s dream with cozy rooms and a luxury cabin feel.
-It’s close to Zakopane’s walking street so when you’re not out exploring you can swim in the indoor pool, or hit the spa and outdoor hot tubs!
+It’s close to Zakopane’s walking street.
+So when you’re not out exploring you can swim in the indoor pool, or hit the spa and hot tubs!

 Fun Vacation – Hotel Aquarion – Zakopane is all about hiking in the summer and hitting the slopes in the winter.
 So what better way to relax after a long day than at a hotel connected to the town’s water park?
 Aquarion features modern rooms, on-site spa with Turkish baths, and is a quick walk to the hiking/ski shuttles.

 Hostel Life – MTB Hostel – Just a short bus ride from town, MTB Hostel is in a large home surrounded by nature.
 Spacious rooms, kitchen, winter sauna, and sun terrace are all available.
 It’s also a great base for hiking, skiing, or mountain biking if you’re going to Zakopane from Krakow.

 For more places to stay in Zakopane Poland you can explore the latest prices here!